DC - Doctor of Chiropractic

 Louisiana | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |

-Maine | By passing the National Board of Chiropractic Exam parts I, II, III, IV, and PT |
+Maine | By passing the National Board of Chiropractic Exam parts I, II, III, IV, and PT.
+Minimum 4,400 total hours. |

-Maryland | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |
+Maryland | With a bachelor's degree from a college or university approved by an accrediting agency of the United States Department of Education and by passing the National Board of Chiropractic Exam parts I, II, III, and IV.
+Minimum 4,400 total hours. |

 Massachusetts | By passing the National Board of Chiropractic Exam parts I, II, III, IV, and PT |